signnow/SignNow.NET/README.md

 ### <a name="create-role-based-invite"></a> Create a role-based invite to the document for signature

-You can generate signer personalized email messages with link for sharing the document to be signed.
-It's called role-based invite in SignNow.
+*Role-based invite* - an invitation to sign a document which contains at least one fillable field assigned to one role.

+Role-based invites allow you to build e-signature workflows.
+The document can be signed by multiple signers: each with individual access settings, all arranged in a specific order.

+Upload a document or create one from a template.

+The document will be available for signing via a button in the email.
+You can customize email messages for every signer.
+Clicking the button opens a document in SignNow editor.
+Signers can sign only the fields designated for their role.

 You can add more roles either in SignNow web app while editing the fields, or with `ISignInvite` interface from SDK while specifying parameters of the `SignerOptions` object.

 ```csharp
 // For example, let use document with only two fillable fields